How to scale up your small business

 Small business is big business in Canada.

-Canada boasts more than a million small- and medium-sized businesses (or SMBs), according to the Canadian government.
+Canada boasts more than 1.22 million small- and medium-sized businesses (or SMBs), according to the Canadian government.
 While the term “small business” sometimes conjures up images of side gigs and hobbies, it applies to any operation that employs fewer than 100 people and owns assets totalling $10 million or less.

 If you’re in the small-biz category and looking to grow, you have a few items to consider — from when and how to make the move to hiring and payroll.
 Whether you run a one-person show, a family-owned company, or lead a 99-person operation, it takes a lot of effort to scale a business.
 You’ll want to devise a strategy and action plan to avoid common pitfalls.